DrunkOnJava/Nestory-Pro/PRODUCT-SPEC.md

-Here’s a full-blown tech/product spec for **Nestory v1** with a sane MVP scope, clear roadmap, and enough detail that you could hand this to “Future Griffin + AI co-pilot” and actually ship something.
+Here's a full-blown tech/product spec for **Nestory v1** with a sane MVP scope, clear roadmap, and enough detail that you could hand this to "Future Griffin + AI co-pilot" and actually ship something.

+> **For AI Agents:** This document is PRODUCT-OWNER CONTROLLED.
+Before changing product behavior, pricing, or strategic direction, see [CLAUDE.md](CLAUDE.md) Agent Collaboration Rules.
+Use `AskUserQuestion` for approval.

 ---